tanpv/mwswp/index.md

 This practical book want to introduce you how to get data from internet use Selenium and Beautiful soup.
 This simply mean every thing you could see from web page, you could get it !

-hi, I am Marcus Pham.
+hi, I am Tan Pham.

 I write tech books and create online courses.
 All of my books and courses follow principles :